Resource Guarding Is Not a Dirty Word #2- But What Do You Do If the Dog Is Really Awful??!!

 In the first resource blog (the one in the first part of the title of this one), I explain why animals guard resources.
 OK.
 Then I demonstrate how I teach my puppies that they can relax about eating because I will protect them while food is in front of them.
 Great.
 But what do you do if you are trying to feed a dog who has learned a lot about guarding resources?

-Those behaviors are changed through the use of re-training.
+Those behaviors are changed through the use of re-training; behavior modification.
 Through re-training, it is possible to create a different conditioned emotional response to the presence of resources.
-For my purpose in this blog I will talk about how to do this with food.
+For my purpose, in this blog, I will talk about how to do this with food.
 Re-training takes a LOT more time than training does, so getting it right in the first place with puppies is always time well spent, but the good news is that re-training can be done with a dog of any age, and it does indeed work.

 Dogs, and even puppies, who demonstrate stress in the presence of food, are working from a different canvas.

 Dogs that become aggressive in the presence of food are often misunderstood, and therefore the behavior they exhibit is often mismanaged.
 I still have a lot to learn as a trainer, and my "specialty" is training, not re-training, but in my experience, an aggressive dog is a scared or insecure dog.